Danu-12/FirstcClub-Category-Clubhouse-Performance-Analysis/README.md

 **Format Allocation for Maximum Market Fit**

-* Prioritize Small Supermarket types in Tier 1 and Tier 2, as they deliver higher efficiency and order frequency compared to larger types, making them the preferred expansion model, while  focusing on Medium and High supermarket types (especially Type 3), which better address aspirational demand and support higher basket values.
+* **Prioritize Small Supermarket types in Tier 1 and Tier 2**, as they deliver higher efficiency and order frequency compared to larger types, making them the preferred expansion model, while  focusing on Medium and High supermarket types (especially Type 3), which better address aspirational demand and support higher basket values.

-* Prioritize Small Grocery-type clubhouses in Tier 1, where demand for fresh, organic, and high-quality products is stronger and less price-sensitive, which aligns well with curated assortments and quality-focused positioning.
+* **Prioritize Small Grocery-type clubhouses in Tier 1**, where demand for fresh, organic, and high-quality products is stronger and less price-sensitive, which aligns well with curated assortments and quality-focused positioning.
 ---
 ### Platform Feature Enhancements

-* Introduce a Weekly Breakfast suggestion within the app that offers pre-curated, rotating combinations of fruits + breakfast options + milk, with auto-generated carts that automatically meet the minimum AOV threshold.
+* Introduce a **Weekly Breakfast suggestion** within the app that offers pre-curated, **rotating combinations of fruits + breakfast options + milk**, with auto-generated carts that automatically meet the minimum AOV threshold.
 The suggestions should be prominently visible during late-night and early-morning browsing hours, with an option for users to schedule delivery in preferred morning slots.

    This feature shifts breakfast purchases from occasional, reactive buying to habitual, scheduled consumption — converting passive visibility into predictable, recurring demand.